british special forces

 Viking APC

-Royal Marines from 42 Commando, supported by Vikings from the Armoured Support Group.
+Royal Marines from 42 Commando, supported by Vikings from the Armoured Support Group, pictured while deployed to Afghanistan.

 US DoD photo by U.S. Marine Cpl.
 John Scott Rafoss